CHICAGO STREET MEDICINE

 Assessing Capacity on the Streets (2018)

-What is the Issue?
-There is currently no protocol for the assessment of capacity when practicing Street Medicine.
-Ethical Considerations: Street Medicine organizations work to address the health and social service concerns of the unsheltered homeless by engaging individuals in their spaces of residence and gathering.
+Street Medicine organizations work to address the health and social service concerns of the unsheltered homeless by engaging individuals in their spaces of residence and gathering.
 This population consists of marginalized and vulnerable individuals, who despite living with more chronic illness than the general population, are less likely to utilize primary care or outpatient care services.
 Additionally, this group is disproportionately affected by mental illness and substance use disorders.
 As such, caring for these patients and assessing capacity can be very complex.
-Persons experiencing homelessness, especially those with mental health disorders, are generally assumed to have diminished capacity, thus making them increasingly vulnerable to exploitation and manipulation.4 Therefore, it is important to facilitate trust and to only escalate care against protest when medically appropriate. |
+Persons experiencing homelessness, especially those with mental health disorders, are generally assumed to have diminished capacity, thus making them increasingly vulnerable to exploitation and manipulation.4 Therefore, it is important to facilitate trust and to only escalate care against protest when medically appropriate.

 Our Aim: